 New to the game & looking for a road trip where you can knock out multiple oddities in one go?
 Long Beach, WA is the perfect place!
 Within minutes from each other, the following oddities can be found in this quaint little town.

 World’s Longest Beach Sign (Bolstad St) is a state park, 28 miles in length has been corrected as World’s Longest Continuous Peninsula Beach because technically the World’s Longest Beach is in Brazil but HEY, standing under the arch that says it — makes it somewhat official, right?

-Wooden Mermaid (1910 Pacific Ave) is 9 ft tall mermaid statue that was carved in the 1980s by local chainsaw artist Fred Bero.
+Wooden Mermaid (1910 Pacific Ave) is 9-foot tall mermaid statue that was carved in the 1980s by local chainsaw artist Fred Bero.
 She originally placed in a little park next to the Long Beach Tavern but now is located right next to the Mermaid Inn sign.

-Orca Wooden Carving (Pacific Ave) is located in the same corner as the Giant Spitting Clam & Giant Frying Pan so I would call this a BONUS.
+Orca Wooden Carving (Pacific Ave) is located in the same corner as the Giant Spitting Clam and the Giant Frying Pan so I would call this a BONUS.